Are you feeling forgotten, lost, or like you are lacking direction?

 Exodus will strengthen your faith.

 When I read through Exodus for the first time, I needed my faith strengthened.
 I had been on a rough road, for sure, and for a while, God had been quiet.
 I was in a winter season in my walk with Him, and although He was there, He wasn’t making himself known.
 I did have some wrong to repent from, and God finally brought me to that place.
 Then I sensed a new season beginning to emerge.
 Maybe you have been there, too.

 Here are some things I gleaned from my study, and I hope they strengthen your faith, too.

 Read about how God remembered His people and rescued them from severe persecution and bondage.
 (Chapter 1-2)

-I don’t know how much the Israelites had passed down through their generations, but they did get to a point that they had had enough and cried out to God for help.
+I don’t know how much the Israelites had passed down through their generations, but they did get to the point that they had had enough and cried out to God for help.
 And the Bible tells us that God chose to remember them.
 God “remembering” does not mean He forgot.
-The Hebrew term is ‘zakar’ which actually means application.
-God is deciding to honor the terms of covenant.
-But he works in a mighty way as we see the story unfold.
+The Hebrew term is ‘zakar,’ which means application.
+God is deciding to honor the terms of the covenant.
+But he works in a powerful way as we see the story unfold.